 - Step 1: Identify alternatives to the project activity

 - Step 2: Barrier analysis

 - Step 3: Investment analysis

 - Step 4: Common practice analysis

+This tool:

-This tool replaces the CDM TOOLO1 Tool for the Demonstration and Assessment of Additionality for project activities under the VCS Program and consolidates the procedures and requirements for the investment analysis, barrier analysis and common practice analysis.
+- 1) replaces CDM TOOLO1 Tool for the Demonstration and Assessment of Additionality for project activities under the VCS Program. - 2) consolidates the procedures and requirements for the investment analysis, barrier analysis, and common practice analysis.